RaccoonFrens/LFGG/README.md

 A special thank you to @Kuromippy for providing the animated splash icon!
 It really ties the app together :)

-RaccoonFrens Team
-Josh, Fred, Victor
+RaccoonFrens Team: Josh, Fred, Victor